twinfoundation/api/packages/api-models/docs/reference/interfaces/IUnauthorizedResponse.md

 # Interface: IUnauthorizedResponse

-You are not authorized to use the API or no credentials were supplied.
+You are not authorized to use the API or no credentials were supplied, see the error field for more details.

 ## Properties